 I’ve participated in the iHomeschool Network’s celebration of famous people’s birthdays for several years.
-Generally, Sarah helps me pick the famous people we’ll feature, and I give a quick overview of their lives and accomplishments and discuss some of the topics we’ve discussed about them.
+Generally, Ashar helps me pick the famous people we’ll feature, and I give a quick overview of their lives and accomplishments and discuss some of the topics we’ve discussed about them.

 Today’s post is a little bit different, and I’d like to explain a bit more about what we’re sharing and why.

-In the past couple of years, Sarah has become incredibly interested in World War II history.
+In the past couple of years, Ashar has become incredibly interested in World War II history.
 She’s also done a lot of reading on philosophy and psychology.
 With those interests combined, it begins to make sense that she had a lot of questions about Adolf Hitler.
-Most interestingly to me, Sarah has done a lot of reading to try to answer a question that I don’t think will ever be answered – Why did Hitler kill the Jews?
+Most interestingly to me, Ashar has done a lot of reading to try to answer a question that I don’t think will ever be answered – Why did Hitler kill the Jews?

 She also had a lot of questions about Hitler as a person.
 Who were his parents?
 What was he like when he was younger?
 Was he depressed or mentally ill?
 These are great questions.
 And as I tried to help her answer them, or at least find out more, I realized something: There were very few resources designed to give younger readers (say, mid-teen and below) any background about Hitler beyond his direct role in the Holocaust.